mdn/content/files/en-us/web/css/css_colors/applying_color/index.md

 - {{cssxref("border-inline-start-color")}} and {{cssxref("border-inline-end-color")}}
   - : These let you color the edges of the border closest to the beginning and the end of the start of lines of text within the box.
 Which side this is will vary depending on the {{cssxref("writing-mode")}}, {{cssxref("direction")}}, and {{cssxref("text-orientation")}} properties, which are typically (but not always) used to adjust text directionality based on the language being displayed.
 For example, if the box's text is being rendered right-to-left, then the `border-inline-start-color` is applied to the right side of the border.

-## Colors within CSS values
+## Specifying colors as values in stylesheets

 Now that you know what [CSS properties let you apply color to elements](#properties_that_can_have_color), you can start to add color to your websites.
 Let's look at some examples of using color within a {{Glossary("stylesheet")}}.

-### Specifying colors in stylesheets

-The best way to apply color to elements is to specify colors in the CSS that's used when rendering elements.
-While we won't use every single property mentioned previously, we'll look at a couple of examples.
-The concept is the same anywhere you use color.
+In this example, we use several previously mentioned properties, with the concept of applying colors in CSS being the same for no matter the property.

-Let's look at the end result first, before going on to look at the code we need to create it:
+Let's look at the result first, before going on to look at the code we need to create it:

-{{EmbedLiveSample("Specifying_colors_in_stylesheets", 650, 150)}}
+{{EmbedLiveSample("Specifying colors as values in stylesheets", 650, 150)}}

-#### HTML
+### HTML

 The HTML responsible for creating the above example is shown here: